-- Room and board during the five-seven week training
+- Housing and food during the five-seven week training

 - Transportation to and from your school site during training

-- Room and board during regional induction, if applicable, which usually occurs prior to the start of training in the placement region
+- Housing and food during regional induction, if applicable, which usually occurs prior to the start of training in the placement region

 EXPENSES TO EXPECT BEFORE YOUR FIRST PAYCHECK